gloria-cheung/gloria-cheung/README.md

 - 👋 Hi, I’m @gloria-cheung
 - 👀 I’m interested in coding and pottery
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning the basics to web development
 - 💞️ I’m looking to collaborate on projects in the future
 - 📫 How to reach me at gloriacheung812@gmail.com